firmata/firmata.js/readme.md

   **For SoftwareSerial only**.
 Only a single SoftwareSerial instance can read data at a time.
 Call this method to set this port to be the reading port in the case there are multiple SoftwareSerial instances.

+### Sysex

+- `board.sysexResponse(commandByte, handler)`

+  Allow user code to handle arbitrary sysex responses. `commandByte` must be associated with some message that's expected from the slave device.
+The `handler` is called with an array of _raw_ data from the slave.
+Data decoding must be done within the handler itself.

+  - Use `Board.decode(data)` to extract useful values from the incoming response data.

+- `board.sysexCommand(message)`

+  Allow user code to send arbitrary sysex messages.
+The `message` array is expected to be all necessary bytes between START_SYSEX and END_SYSEX (non-inclusive).
+It will be assumed that the data in the message array is already encoded as 2 7-bit bytes LSB first.

+  - Use `Board.encode(data)` to encode data values into an array of 7 bit byte pairs.

+### Encode/Decode

+- `Board.encode(data)`

+  Encode an array of 8 bit data values as two 7 bit byte pairs (each).
+(LSB first)

+- `Board.decode(data)`

+  Decode an array of 7 bit byte pairs into a an array of 8 bit data values.
+(LSB first)

 ## License

 (The MIT License)